What can I claim if I am too sick to work?

 Help with health costs

-You may be eligible for help with health costs, such as prescriptions, glasses and dental treatment if you are on benefits, including Tax Credits and Universal Credit.
+You may be eligible for help with health costs, such as prescriptions, glasses and dental treatment if you are on benefits including Universal Credit.

 Free school meals

-You may qualify for free school meals if you’re on benefits, including Universal Credit, however, if you are on Tax Credits, you’ll only qualify if you get Child Tax Credit, not Working Tax Credit.
+You may qualify for free school meals if you’re on benefits including Universal Credit.

 Warm Homes Discount